Many hikers refuse to enter the wilderness without a hiking GPS. Some hikers use GPS units as supplements to map and compass.

 The GPS will passively track your route as you walk and you can activate the “TracBack” feature to retrace your steps.
 This is a great emergency or backup feature for those navigating difficult areas.

 Create a waypoint, track, or destination before leaving home and upload the information to your GPS to use its simple functionality to track your route as you navigate.
-Having the option to wear it on your wrist for convenience, makes the Garmin Foretrex 401 the best handheld GPS for hunting and fishing.
+Having the option to wear it on your wrist for convenience, makes the Garmin Foretrex 401 the best backpacking GPS.

 This is a great, simple, lightweight supplement for map and compass navigation for the confident backcountry traveler looking for a safety net.
 It never hurts to have a backup plan.

 This 30x model eTrex features a 2.2” color display which is small, accurate, and efficient.
-It’s a great balance between visibility and power consumption.
+It’s a great balance between visibility and good battery life.

 Preloaded base maps aren’t great so you’ll definitely want to take advantage of that nice display screen and get yourself some aftermarket maps to beef up your unit.